We sit down to chat with designer Dina Marciano about Dina Marciano Design, her process and how it all started.

 The most effective way of presenting a project is in person, with design renderings.
 After I have an initial meeting with my clients and once I have a full understanding of their desires and selections, I then begin to apply all those aspects into the renderings.
-I then present these large, blown up renderings so that the clients do not have to visualise the space, as most of my clients do not have an eye for design.
+I then present these large, blown up renderings.
+I do this so that the clients do not have to visualise the space, as most of my clients do not have an eye for design.
 They can see these designs easily, printed out and in front of them.
 Using these renderings, I can then fully develop and clearly explain my story and reason behind my designs and the choices I have made.
 It is the most innovative way that I am using that helps avoid mistakes and change orders.
 These renderings include the space plan, finishes, furniture and even show accessories and the minor, yet specific details.

 What is your favourite project that you have done and why?